Miami has Tri-Rail... |

 240 miles to the north on the Florida Turnpike in Orlando, the region was (and still is) experiencing its share of growing pains with development into the suburbs putting a strain on area expressways such as Interstate 4 as well as the East-West Expressway (FL Toll 408) and the Central Florida GreeneWay (FL Toll 417), among other things.
 Bus transit service could not keep up with rapid growth, as buses are subject to the same traffic delays as passenger cars are.
 Combine lackluster bus service and crowded expressways and you have a recipe for gridlock.
 Orlando's commuter rail needs were addressed with the Florida DOT purchasing a segment of the rail line that runs through Orlando and constructing stations that were convenienty located at downtown centers and, in 2014, SunRail was born.
 As of 2016 SunRail is basically a Monday through Friday service but there is talk of service expansion into the weekends which would enable SunRail to compete with South Florida's Tri-Rail.

 Now what about the Tampa Bay region as far as commuter rail is concerned?
 Unfortunately, we in the Tampa Bay region do not have any form of commuter rail whatsoever.
-The only choices that residents of the Tampa Bay region have as far as rail travel is concerned is strictly excursionary: Either a day trip on an Amtrak coach from Tampa's Union Station to Winter Haven or Sebring, but traveling is dependent on the timeliness of the southbound Silver Star, Train 91, a trip on the TECO Line Streetcar between Ybor City and Downtown Tampa (which is operated by Hillsborough Area Regional Transit, or HARTline) or a trip south from Tampa or St. Petersburg to Parrish in Manatee County, the home of the Florida Railroad Museum where you get to ride on a six mile segment of what used to be the route of the Silver Meteor passenger train, the segment from Tampa to Venice.
+The only choices that residents of the Tampa Bay region have as far as rail travel is concerned is strictly excursionary: Either a day trip on an Amtrak coach from Tampa's Union Station to Winter Haven or Sebring, but traveling is dependent on the timeliness of the southbound Floridian, Train 41, a trip on the TECO Line Streetcar between Ybor City and Downtown Tampa (which is operated by Hillsborough Area Regional Transit, or HARTline) or a trip south from Tampa or St. Petersburg to Parrish in Manatee County, the home of the Florida Railroad Museum where you get to ride on a six mile segment of what used to be the route of the Silver Meteor passenger train, the segment from Tampa to Venice.
 The Florida Railroad Museum's train runs only on the weekends and not only you get a train ride, you get to learn a lot of Florida railroad history from a friendly and helpful Car Host.
 To be short, a ride on Amtrak from Tampa to Winter Haven, a ride on the TECO Line Streetcar in downtown Tampa or a ride at the Florida Railroad Museum are the only train rides accessible to residents in the Tampa Bay region who want to make a day trip on the rails.

 Besides, all it takes is one incident that causes a major closure of Interstate 275 in the Tampa Bay region, especially anywhere in close proximity of the Howard Frankland Bridge.
 If an incident causes a closure of Interstate 275 and the Howard Frankland Bridge is closed as a result, other bridges such as the Gandy Bridge (US 92) between Tampa and St. Petersburg and the Courtney Campbell Causeway (FL 60) between Tampa and Clearwater have to take on the additional traffic load.
 Throw in the morning or the evening commute and the Tampa Bay region is severely gridlocked to the point that it is almost next to impossible to get from Tampa to St. Petersburg and vice versa.
-Two incidents involving major closures of Interstate 275 prove the point:

-Why Does the Tampa Bay Region need Rail Based Mass Transit
+Why Does the Tampa Bay Region need Rail Based Mass Transit?

 The answer is very simple: Efficiency.